simpleanalytics/docs/_docs/10_general/10_what-we-collect.md

 > We **do collect and store** how far a visitor scrolls on the page

 When a visitor scrolls on a page we record how far they scrolled.
 We do store this in a percentage with increments of 5%.

+### Script settings

+We send some script settings along with the page view.
+To identify the embed script and check if the page view comes from a robot.
+The script settings include things like `version: script_version_2`, `robot: true`.

 ### Do Not Track